Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 Cultivating Listenership In The Digital Age

 What do listeners really want from radio?
 David MacFarland is using research data from less usual sources to answer this.
-He talks about listener-friendly production and announcing styles, and little known music scheduling techniques based on audience moods.
-This book includes two tapes that illustrate, for example, the perception of the announcer’s distance from the listener, or the impact of vocally expressed emotions.
-Read this book
+He talks about listener-friendly production and announcing styles, and little-known music scheduling techniques based on audience moods.
+This book includes two tapes which illustrate, for example, the perception of the announcer’s distance from the listener, and the impact of vocally expressed emotions.
+Read this radio book

 Howard Stern